 When you sit down to enter a listing into the MLS, it can really be a challenge, especially if the property is unique.
 So much information coming from so many places, it can be tricky to remember it all.
-To help, here is part three of our guide to obscure MLS fields and how they work (part 1, part 2 and part 4 are available here).
+To help, here is part three of our guide to obscure MLS fields and how they work (part 1, part 2, part 4 and part 5 are available here).

 Roller shields are the blinds you see on the outside of windows.
 Homes can have a variety of types and brands of roller shields that can help with anything from break-in protection to noise reduction to saving money on energy bills.